morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model_2.rst

             'form': form,
         })

-When "pk" is None, we switch to `add` mode, otherwise we retrieve the corresponding object to `change` it.
+When "pk" is None, we act in `add` mode, otherwise we retrieve the corresponding object to `change` it.

 Both "add" and "change" URL patterns point to the same view,